StellaVadis/CFX-ANASYS-Script/README.md

 Notice that, if you do not save some variables for observation in the CFX-pre, then you see nothing in the terminal.
 However, the program can still run and the result file is generated in normal.

+Warning:
+1. When run the windkessel model, please do not use the parallel computing because windkessel models use the outer link files.
+The naming system for MPL will create a path which is incompatiable with Windows system.
+Therefore, you can not parallel run the code.
+I will try to fix it later.